Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 - `.productItem(productItem: Consumer<ItemBuilder>)`: A consumer for setting the properties of the block's product item
 - `.productItem(productItem: ResourceLocation)`: Sets the crop's 'product' item to be an existing item, will be prevent the other product item from existing
 - `.nutrient(nutrient: NutrientType)`: Sets the nutrient hte crop consumes, available options are `nitrogen`, `phosphorous` , and `potassium`, defaults to `nitrogen`
+- `.texture(texture: string)`: Sets the crop's `crop` texture for all growth stages
+- `.textureAll(id: string, texture: string)`: Sets the crop's texture for the id for all growth stages
+- `.model(model: string)`: Sets the crop's model for all growth stages
+- `.model(gen: Consumer<ModelGenerator>)`: Sets the crop's model for all growth stages
+- `.model(i: number, gen: Consumer<ModelGenerator>)`: Sets the crop's model for a specific growth stage
+- `.model(i: number, model: string)`: Sets the crop's model for a specific growth stage
+- `.texture(i: number, id: string, texture: string)`: Textures a specific key for the given stage
+- `.texture(i: number, texture: string)`: Sets the crop's `crop` texture for the given growth stage
+- `.textures(textures: JsonObject)`: Sets the crop's textures for all growth stages
+- `.textures(i: number, textures: JsonObject)`: Sets the crop's textures for the given growth stage

 Additionally this will register a climate range with the same id as the block, it can be set through the [data event](../data/#climate-ranges)